CrowdSec WAF on Kubernetes

 load-balancer.hetzner.cloud/uses-proxyprotocol: "true"

 PROXY Protocol was configured.
-But wrong IP appeared.
+But the wrong IP still appeared.

 Root cause

-Had use-forwarded-headers: "true" in nginx config.
-This trusts X-Forwarded-For headers.
+I had use-forwarded-headers: "true" in the nginx config.
+This tells nginx to trust X-Forwarded-For headers.

-Problem: Hetzner LB sets X-Forwarded-For to its internal IP.
-When both PROXY Protocol and use-forwarded-headers are enabled, nginx prioritizes X-Forwarded-For.
+The problem: Hetzner's LB sets X-Forwarded-For to its internal IP.
+When both PROXY Protocol and use-forwarded-headers are enabled, nginx prioritizes X-Forwarded-For over the PROXY Protocol header.
+So it was picking up the wrong one.

 Fix